-American soprano Alicia Russell debuts with Toledo Opera and Opera Carolina in the current 2018-19 season
+American soprano Alicia Russell debuts with Lyric Opera and MassOpera in the upcoming 2019-20 season

-Equally recognized for her concert performances, Ms. Russell appears this season as the soprano soloist Beethoven’s 9th Symphony with the Highland Park Symphony Orchestra in Chicago.
+Equally recognized for her concert performances, Ms. Russell appears this season as the soprano soloist Beethoven’s Symphony No. 9 with the Highland Park Symphony Orchestra in Chicago.
 Last March, she sang Barber’s Knoxville: Summer of 1915 with the Northwestern University Chamber Orchestra and will perform as a recitalist with the Musicians Club of Women in Chicago this coming spring 2020.
 Past concert performances include Handel’s Laudate Pueri Dominium, Utrecht Te Deum and Messiah; Honnegger’s King David; Mozart’s Requiem and Missa in C Minor; and Vivaldi’s Dixit Dominus, RV 807.

 A competitive force, Ms. Russell was honored as an Encouragement Award recipient at the Metropolitan Opera National Council auditions in January 2019 (Middle/East Tennessee district).
 She was a semi-finalist in the 2019 Orpheus Vocal Competition.
 She also won the 2018 Northwestern University Concerto/Aria Competition and received the Ginger Meyer Scholarship in the 2018 Musicians Club of Women Competition.
 In 2018, she won the Evanston Musicians’ Club Scholarship and was a semi-finalist in the 2017 Bel Canto Foundation Competition.
 She holds a Master of Music from Northwestern University and Bachelor of Music from Furman University.